Tax Court Lawyers in Pleasanton

 Federal tax courts are presided over by judges who are assigned by the President of the United States.
 These judges serve 15-year terms.
 Judges whose terms expire are consistently re-appointed by the sitting President, so most tax court judges effectively serve for life.

-Do I Need a Pleasanton, California Tax Attorney?
+Do I Need a Pleasanton, Texas Tax Attorney?

-So, if you need to go to tax court, for whatever reason, you should obtain the counsel of a good tax attorney in Pleasanton, California.
+So, if you need to go to tax court, for whatever reason, you should pursue the counsel of a good tax attorney in Pleasanton, Texas.
 While a non-lawyer who's licensed to practice before the tax courts may well give you perfectly competent representation, there are still advantages to hiring a lawyer.
 The main advantage is that lawyers are far more regulated in their profession than most non-lawyers.
-So, if a tax attorney severely damages your case due to negligence or incompetence, you will have considerable legal recourse against them.
+So, if a tax attorney severely damages your case due to negligence or incompetence, you will have substantial legal recourse against them.